Temperaturecontrol

 Which will save the configuration values automatically in a configuration override file.

-Learn more about configuration overrides here : Configuring Smoothie
+Learn more about configuration overrides here.

-Do not send M303 over the web interface, use Telnet, Pronterface or any other serial terminal.
 If sent over the web, the answers will accumulate in Smoothie's RAM and may crash it.

 Fine Tuning